 A ‘mythbusting’ item has been published by English Heritage as part of a joint press release on behalf of English Heritage, National Trust and Historic England.
 We reproduce these ‘mythbusters’ with our responses beneath.

-NOTE 6 August 2020: Since publishing the English Heritage page above with their mythbusters item we noticed that the item has been removed.
+PLEASE NOTE 6 August 2020: We note that since publishing the link to English Heritage’s page above their mythbusters item the item has been removed.
+We have pasted the original copy below.

 - English Heritage says: The proposed tunnel won’t run under Stonehenge.
 The current proposals are for a 2.9km tunnel to run about 600m to the south of the current A303 surface road.
 The stability of the stones will not be affected at all.